Home

 Corn

-... of the silk, and a couple weeks after the silk turns brown (which is the kernel-filling stage).
+... ).
 Avoid overhead watering: wet tassels and silks may mean wet pollen, hence no pollination, hence no corn.
-As with many vegetables, regular strong "deep watering" works better than more frequent but more casual watering.
-Corn is relatively shallow-rooted, tall, and heavy: that means it can be ...
+As with many vegetables, regular strong "deep watering" works better than more frequent but more casual watering ...

 growingtaste.com